The Secret to 4 Lasting Repairs

 A wet basement is another common, perpetual problem you might be running into.
 Whenever it rains, your basement leaks, like clockwork.
 Many people will blame it on a “high water table” or fall prey to contractors who pledge to “waterproof” your basement.
 But if you point the finger at the wrong culprit or pin your hopes on a bogus solution, the leaks will continue to taunt you.
 The only thing that reliably works is to improve the drainage conditions around your foundation walls so the water doesn’t pool there and seep into your basement after a heavy rain.

 Wood expands and contracts over the years, and can push nails out of a wall.
-It’s called a nail pop because it usually brings a little piece of spackle with it.
-They’re perfectly harmless cosmetic flaws and do not indicate a structural problem, but if you try to fix them the wrong way they will keep rearing their ugly heads.
-There’s two ways to fix them.
-1) You can remove them all the way and replace them with a drywall screw, which is always a good idea because screws never pull out.
-2) If they’re not quite out all the way or they’re hard to pull, you can put another nail next to them and try to overlap the nail heads so that the new nail helps hold the old nail in place.
+It’s called a nail pop and it usually brings a little piece of spackle with it.
+Nail pops are perfectly harmless cosmetic flaws and do not indicate a structural problem, but if you try to fix them the wrong way they will keep rearing their ugly heads.
+There are two proper solutions.
+1) You can remove the nail and replace it with a drywall screw, which won't work its way out of the wall.
+2) If you're having trouble pulling the nail out, you can put another nail next to it and overlap the nail heads before you hammer them in so that the new nail helps hold the old nail in place.
+Teamwork!